chef/chef-web-docs/chef_master/source/server_security.rst

    #ssl_cert_file='<PATH/TO/CERT/FILE>'
    #ssl_key_file='<PATH/TO/KEY/FILE>'

 5. Consider forcing the use of SSL connections from the PostgreSQL side, otherwise non-SSL connections could be used.
-This can be achieved by editing `pg_hba.conf` on the PostgreSQL machine, and changing the relevant Chef Server connections to `hostssl`.
+This can be achieved by editing `pg_hba.conf` on the PostgreSQL machine, and changing the relevant Chef Infra Server connections to `hostssl`.

-   Here is a sample `pg_hba.conf` file with `hostssl` connections for Chef Server (the contents of your `pg_hba.conf` will be different):
+   Here is a sample `pg_hba.conf` file with `hostssl` connections for Chef Infra Server (the contents of your `pg_hba.conf` will be different):

 .. code-block:: bash